MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdk-known-issues.md

 #### Alterative for down-level testing

-The WDTF tests in WDK for Windows 10, version 1803 can be run on previous Windows versions
+The WDTF tests in WDK for Windows 10, version 1803 can be run on previous Windows versions.

 ### APIValidator